rootDEV2990/ruby_game_tic_tac_toe/README.md

-# My First Ruby Ever
+# Ruby Tic Tac Toe
 >  Welcome to our Ruby Tic Tac Toe Game.
 First run the script bin/main.
 Follow along with the promp to play the game.
 First player will need to select x or o.
 Then the board will print between players untill a winer is found.
 Have fun and enjoy =).

 ![screenshot](./screenshot.png)